Is my kit any good?

-I believe the claim about -17degC although I will never go that low but I have used it to about -7 and never felt and cold through it.
+I believe the claim about -17degC and I think it can be pushed even lower.
+I took it to Mongolia with me where night time temperatures plummeted to around -25 to -30 and I never felt and cold through it even when I used it directly on the frozen floor.
 Its very warm, in fact when I used it the other day I could physically feel the heat as I was laying on it.
 These expedition type pads have R-Value ratings which measures how good they perform in the cold, this has an R-Value of 4.90 which, when I researched what the hell that meant is really good.

 Comfort wise, its the business.
 Its 9cm thick when its fully inflated so even my hefty frame is kept well away from the cold floor.
 I tend not to fully inflate it though unless my back is a bit stiff.
 Thats one of the beauties of this mat, you can have it how it best suits you.

 When inflated its 183cm long and at its widest part is 65cm.
 I say widest part as it tapers towards the bottom.
 Personally I would have been happy with a shorter one but the length isn’t a problem.

 Inflating it is so easy, as it has a down lining inside its recommended that you don’t blow into it with your mouth as your breath contains moisture and this can affect the down inside the baffles, turning it black and covering it in mildew.
 It will still work fine but it just looks rubbish as you can see the black through the material.
 It comes with an inflation sack which is in effect a dry sack with a connector on it that clips onto the mat. you just sweep the sack around gathering some air and roll it up which forces air into the pad.
 Three sack fulls and you’re ready to go.